RVirmoors/RVdtw-/README.md

 If you get an error related to "Carbon.h", one way to get rid of it is to simply comment out the #include in that specific .c file

-Once you've got these 2 libraries install, you can go ahead and compile the XCode project for both 32b and 64b targets.
+Once you've got these 2 libraries installed, you can go ahead and compile the Xcode project for both 32b and 64b targets.